HAIChart: Human and AI Paired Visualization System: Problem and Solution Overview

 \subsection{Solution Overview}

-\stitle{HAIChart Overview.} As shown in Figure~\ref{fig:overview}, \sys consists of two primary components: the offline part is learning-to-rate visualization and the online part for automatically recommending good visualizations and visualization hints for user interaction.
+\stitle{HAIChart Overview.} As shown in Figure~\ref{fig:overview}, \sys consists of two components: an offline part for learning-to-rate visualizations and an online part for automatically recommending good visualizations and providing visualization hints for user interaction.

 \stitle{{Offline: Learning-to-Rate Visualization.}} As shown in Figure~\ref{fig:overview}(a), the offline part is responsible for understanding and evaluating visualization quality.
 To achieve this, we incorporate visualization rule of thumb, data features, and user preferences to learn a composite reward function.